IHE/PCC.QEDm/input/pagecontent/PCC-44.md

 #### 2:3.44.5.1 Security Audit Considerations

-Grouping a Clinical Data Source with an ATNA Secure Node or Secure Application is required.
-Grouping a Clinical Data Consumer with an ATNA Secure Node or Secure Application is recommended.
+Grouping a Clinical Data Source with an [Audit Trail and Node Authentication (ATNA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Secure Node or Secure
+Application is required.
+Grouping a Clinical Data Consumer with an [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Secure Node or Secure Application is recommended.

 The Clinical Data Consumer may be considered overburdened to fully implement the requirements of a Secure Node or Secure Application.
-The Clinical Data Source is likely a more robust application and shall generate audit messages.
+The Clinical Data Source is likely a more robust service and shall generate audit messages.

-Both actors generate a “Query” Audit Message, which is consistent with ATNA.
-The Mobile Query Existing Data \[PCC-44\] is a Query Information event as defined in [ITI TF-2: Table 3.20.4.1.1.1-1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.1.1).
-The message shall comply with the following pattern:

-- Event

-    - EventID = EV(110112, DCM, “Query”)

-    - EventTypeCode = EV(“PCC-44”, “IHE Transactions”, “Mobile Query Existing Data”)

-    - EventActionCode = “E” (Execute)

-- Source of the request (1..1)
+The AuditEvent resources to be recorded are refinements of the [Basic AuditEvent Log Patterns (BALP)](https://profiles.ihe.net/ITI/BALP/index.html) for [RESTful Execute (search and query) where a Patient is a subject of the search](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).

-    - UserID = The Clinical Data Consumer Actor system identity
+##### 2:3.44.5.1.1 Clinical Data Consumer

-    - RoleIDCode = EV(110153, DCM, “Source”)

--   Human Requestor (0..n)  one for each know User

-    - UserID = Identity of the human that initiated the transaction

-    - RoleIDCode = Access Control role(s) the user holds that allows this transaction

-- Destination of the request (1..1)
+The Clinical Data Consumer when grouped with [ATNA Secure Node or Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Actor SHALL be able to record a [Clinical Data Consumer AuditEvent](StructureDefinition-IHE.QEDm.Query.Audit.Consumer.html).
+[Audit Example for a QEDm Query transaction from consumer perspective](AuditEvent-ex-auditQedmQuery-consumer.html).

-    - Clinical Data Source Actor system identity
+##### 2.3.44.5.1.2 Clinical Data Source

-    - RoleIDCode = EV(110152, DCM, “Destination”)

-- Audit Source (1..1)

-    - not specified

-- Patient (1..1)

-    - ParticipantObjectTypeCode = “1” (Person)

-    - ParticipantObjectTypeCodeRole = “1” (Patient)

-    - ParticipantObjectID = The ‘patient’ parameter value

--  Query Parameters (1..1)

-    - ParticipantObjectTypeCode = “2” (system object)

-    - ParticipantObjectTypeCode Role = “24” (query)

-    - ParticipantObjectIDTypeCode = EV(“PCC-44”, “IHE Transactions”, “Mobile Query Existing Data”)

-    - ParticipantObjectQuery = Requested URL including query parameters, base64 encoded

-    - ParticipantObjectDetail = HTTP Request Headers contained in the query (e.g., Accept header)
+The Clinical Data Source when grouped with [ATNA Secure Node or Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Actor SHALL be able to record a [Clinical Data Source AuditEvent](StructureDefinition-IHE.QEDm.Query.Audit.Source.html).
+[Audit Example for a QEDm Query transaction from source perspective](AuditEvent-ex-auditQedmQuery-source.html).